stonepros/stone/doc/rados/operations/add-or-rm-mons.rst

 Install the Required Software
 -----------------------------

-For manually deployed clusters, you must install Ceph packages manually.
+For manually deployed clusters, you must install Stone packages manually.
 See `Installing Packages`_ for details.
 You should configure SSH to a user with password-less authentication and root permissions.